 Limited Access to Specialist Evaluations | Lack of specialist evaluations may result in less credible evidence of GERDโs severity. |

-Lack of Guidance or Support | Without VSO support, veterans may miss documentation or procedural steps needed for a strong claim. |
+Lack of Guidance or Support | Without VSO support, veterans may miss documentation or procedural steps needed for a strong claim, like knowing what is taxable and what is not. |

 Tips for Strengthening a Claim